Particular/docs.particular.net/servicecontrol/installation.md

   - Then install 4.20.3 (current latest version at the time of this writing) and update all instances

 NOTE: Upgrades *might* take a while to run.
-Account for unavailability of ServiceControl and plan upgrade off hours.
+Account for unavailability of ServiceControl and plan the upgrade off hours.

 ## ServiceControl plugins